-Student loans technically come under the umbrella of 'financial aid', however the only true discount from the expense of college is a scholarship or grant that you do not need to pay back.
+Student loans come included in financial aid packages, however, the only true discount off of the price of college is a grant or scholarship that you do not need to pay back.

-A student loan isn't a true college price reduction, but rather an additional cost consideration.
-See how much student loan debt from Allen County Community College you could end up dealing with.
+A college loan is not a true college discount, but rather an outcome to consider.
+Find out how much student loan debt from Allen County Community College you may end up taking on.

 |Income Level||Percent of Freshman||Average Assistance|